bvda/hack-your-education-ece/slides/slides/1_git/git.md

 * Forking a repository on GitHub creates a new repository with the same code
     * and a link between these
-    * you have already done this
+    * you (hopefully) have already done this
-* A pull requests is the mechanism to synchronize the to repositories
+* A pull requests is the mechanism to synchronize the two repositories

 Note: if you share access to a private repository pull request is no nessesary - because there are only one repository.